evgeniums/cpp-validator/docs/index.md

 ```
 #### Nested members

-To validate members of nested objects or containers a compound member notation must be used, where name of the member at each level is placed within square brackets and appended to the upper member resulting in a `member path`.
+To validate members of nested objects or containers a hierarchical member notation must be used, where name of the member at each level is placed within square brackets and appended to the upper member resulting in a `member path`.
 See examples below.

 ```cpp
 #include <dracosha/validator/validator.hpp>